F2/F2s-sourcemod-plugins/logs-spec.md

     "F2<3><[U:1:1234]><Red>" triggered "first_heal_after_spawn" (time "1.2")

-It is not triggered in the beginning of the round.
+It is not triggered in the beginning of a round.

 It is also not triggered if you switch spawns.

-### Ubercharge is ready
+## Ubercharge is ready

 When a medic reaches 100% charge: